SCCM Software Distribution Troubleshooting

 Execution Request for Package PKG00001 program Test Program1 state change from WaitingContent to NotifyExecutinon

-The further entries should include program path, command line and execution status.
+The further entries should include the program path, the command line, and execution status.

 Successfully selected content location C:\Windows\System32\CCM\Cache\PKG00001.1.System